acw224-15/acw224-15.github.io/index.md

 ## About Me

 My name is Alexander Weissman, I am a senior at Lehigh Studying Finance and Economics.
 This past Summer I took and passed CFA level 1, and am planning to take level 2 November of this year.
-I served 1 term as IFC President, and was nominated for 4 different awards for my work in that capacity, and won two of them.
+I served 1 as my chapters vice president and 1 term as IFC President, and was nominated for 4 different awards for my work in that capacity, and won two of them.

 <!-- Upload your own photo and change the path -->